sawanch/ai-git-assistant/README.md

 - Calculation history saving to a file.
 - Reuse of the last result for calculations.
 - Additional operations including square root, sine, cosine, tangent, and random number generation.
+- Improved readability by removing unnecessary emojis from print statements.

 ## Installation
 To install the necessary dependencies, run the following command: